Bodily Injury Liability Insurance: What You Need To Know

 Among other things, the form must “[s]tate, in a conspicuous manner, the risks of choosing liability limits lower than” the $250,000/$500,000 limits and you must acknowledge on the form that you understand “the risks of choosing the lower liability limits.”
 (MCL 500.3009(7)(a) and (c))

-What coverage amount we recommend to drivers
+The coverage amount our attorneys recommend for Michigan drivers

-We recommend that drivers carry bodily injury liability insurance with limits of $500,000 and $1,000,000.
+Our attorneys recommend that Michigan drivers carry bodily injury liability insurance with limits of $500,000 and $1,000,000.

 To learn more about our auto insurance recommendations, please check out our blog post, “How Much Car Insurance Do I Need?”